GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

    The four types of seamounts selectable via option **-C**.
 In all cases, :math:`h_0` is the maximum *height*, :math:`r_0` is the basal *radius*, :math:`h_c` is the noise floor set via **-L** [0], and *f* is the *flattening* set via **-F** [0].
-The top radius :math:`r_t` is only nonzero if there is flattening and it does not aply the the disc model.
+The top radius :math:`r_t` is only nonzero if there is flattening and hence does not apply to the disc model.

 .. _-D: